mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Motion Sensor: Grenades using a motion sensor are extremely dangerous.
 Once armed (about a second after the sensor is activated) the grenade explodes after any sudden stop or change in direction, meaning hitting the wall, floor, or target.
 This method uses the standard Ranged Attack rules but adds an extra step if it misses the target (no net Effect on the attack roll).
 After a failed attack roll, the thrower must roll for scatter and the grenade scatters the full amount before exploding immediately.
 A glitch on the attack roll means the grenade does not detonate on initial impact but instead doubles the scatter distance and explodes.
 A Critical Glitch means the thrower waited too long, and the throw sets off the grenade.
 The grenade detonates immediately, affecting the attacker and those around him.
 (Warned you it was dangerous.)

 Wireless Link: This is the safest way to throw a grenade in some aspects, but it also comes with some risk and effort.
 The thrower (or anyone else who has a mark on the grenade) can detonate it by a wireless link.
 This requires the attacker to have a direct neural interface to the linked device and use the Change Wireless Device Mode Free Action.
 This method also reduces scatter.
-Without a DNI the attacker must use the Change Linked Device Mode Simple Action in their next or any of their subsequent Action Phases to detonate the grenade and scatter is not reduced.
+Without a DNI the attacker must use the Change Linked Device Mode Minor Action in their next or any of their subsequent Action Phases to detonate the grenade and scatter is not reduced.

 ##### Determine Scatter